 - Prisoner safety

 - Jail gangs

 To search for driving histories, you have to do a driving records search.

 Have you ever had to look for criminal records online?
 Was it a difficult process?
-Was your search online or did you call the courthouse? was the information you recieved correct?
+Was your search online or did you call the courthouse?
+Was the information you received correct?
 There are plenty of reasons that folks look up criminal records, and your feedback may help other people.